IBE160/SG-Gruppe-14-d1/docs/PRD.md

 ## Functional Requirements

 ### User Account Management
-- **FR-1:** Users must be able to create a new account using an email and password.
+- **FR-1:** Users must be able to create, log in to, and log out of their accounts, with persistent sessions automatically logging them in on return visits.
 (MVP)
-- **FR-2:** Users must be able to log in to their account and log out.
-(MVP)
-- **FR-3:** The system must persist user sessions, automatically logging them in on return visits.
-(MVP)

 ### Course & Note Management
-- **FR-4:** Users must be able to create, read, update, and delete courses.
-Each course must have a title and an optional description.
+- **FR-2:** Users can perform full Create, Read, Update, Delete (CRUD) operations on courses (including a title and optional description) and lecture notes (title and text content) within a course.
 (MVP)
-- **FR-5:** Users must be able to create, read, update, and delete lecture notes within a course.
-Each note consists of a title and text content.
+- **FR-3:** The dashboard will display all user-created courses, and each course page will list its associated lecture notes.
 (MVP)

-- **FR-6:** The dashboard must display a list of all user-created courses.
+### Quiz Management
+- **FR-4:** Users can generate multiple-choice quizzes from a single lecture note (10 questions) or from all notes within a course (20 questions, enabled if ≥ 2 notes).
+A loading indicator will be shown during generation, and confirmation will be requested before overwriting existing quizzes.
 (MVP)
-- **FR-7:** The course page must display a list of all lecture notes associated with that course.
+- **FR-5:** Generated quizzes must be displayed in a clean, structured format, with each question having four options (one correct).
+A "Correct Answers" section will list the correct option for each question.
+Users can copy the entire quiz content or delete previously generated quizzes.
 (MVP)

-### Quiz Generation
-- **FR-8:** Users must be able to generate a multiple-choice quiz from the content of a single lecture note.
+- **FR-6:** Users must be able to view a simple, single list of all their generated quizzes.
 (MVP)
-- **FR-9:** Users must be able to generate a single multiple-choice quiz from the combined content of all notes within a course.
-This function is only enabled if the course contains at least two lecture notes.
-(MVP)
-- **FR-10:** The system must provide a loading indicator while the AI is generating a quiz.
-(MVP)
-- **FR-11:** If a quiz already exists for a note or course, the system must ask the user for confirmation before generating a new one to replace it.
-(MVP)

-### Quiz Interaction
-- **FR-12:** Generated quizzes must be displayed in a clean, readable, and structured format (e.g., using markdown).
-(MVP)
-- **FR-12a:** Users must be able to view a simple, single list of all their generated quizzes.
-(MVP)
-- **FR-13:** Lecture-level quizzes must contain exactly 10 questions, and course-level quizzes must contain exactly 20 questions.
-(MVP)
-- **FR-14:** Each quiz question must be presented with four answer options, only one of which is correct.
-(MVP)
-- **FR-15:** A separate "Correct Answers" section must be displayed at the end of the quiz, clearly listing the correct option for each question.
-(MVP)
-- **FR-16:** Users must have an option to copy the entire quiz content (questions and answers) to their clipboard.
-(MVP)
-- **FR-17:** Users must be able to delete a previously generated quiz.
-(MVP)
-- **FR-18:** Users must be able to interact with a dedicated quiz-taking interface.
-(Growth)
+- **FR-7:** (Growth) Users must be able to interact with a dedicated quiz-taking interface, submit answers, receive immediate feedback on correctness, and track their progress and score within a quiz.
-- **FR-19:** Users must be able to submit their answers for each question within the quiz-taking interface.
-(Growth)
-- **FR-20:** The system must provide immediate feedback on whether the submitted answer for each question is correct or incorrect.
-(Growth)
-- **FR-21:** The system must track and display the user's progress within a quiz (e.g., questions answered, score).
-(Growth)

 ---

 ## Non-Functional Requirements

 ### Performance
-- **NFR-1:** The application must maintain responsive performance and a fluid user experience, even when processing large text inputs for quiz generation.
+- **NFR-1:** Maintain responsive performance and fluid user experience, optimizing API response times for core actions (e.g., note creation, quiz generation) to minimize wait times.
 (MVP)
-- **NFR-2:** API response times for core user actions (e.g., creating notes, generating quizzes) must be optimized to minimize wait times.
-(MVP)

 ### Security
-- **NFR-3:** All user data, particularly personal information and note content, must be handled securely and encrypted in transit (TLS) and at rest.
+- **NFR-2:** Securely handle user data (personal info, notes) with encryption in transit (TLS) and at rest.
+Enforce strict authorization for data access and manage user credentials with secure hashing and salting.
 (MVP)
-- **NFR-4:** The system must enforce strict authorization, ensuring a user can only access and manage their own data.
-(MVP)
-- **NFR-5:** User authentication credentials (passwords) must be securely hashed and salted.
-(MVP)

 ### Scalability
-- **NFR-6:** The backend architecture must be designed to scale efficiently to handle a growing user base and increasing data volume without degradation in performance.
+- **NFR-3:** Design backend architecture for efficient scalability to accommodate growing user base and data volume without performance degradation.
 (MVP)

 ### Accessibility & Usability
-- **NFR-7:** The application must be fully responsive, providing an optimal and consistent user experience on both desktop and mobile web browsers.
+- **NFR-4:** Ensure full responsiveness for optimal cross-device user experience (desktop/mobile).
 (MVP)
-- **NFR-8:** The application must comply with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
-(MVP)
+- **NFR-5:** Comply with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards, enabling full keyboard navigation and compatibility with modern screen readers.
-- **NFR-9:** All application features must be navigable and operable using only a keyboard.
-(MVP)
-- **NFR-10:** The application must be compatible with modern screen readers (e.g., VoiceOver, NVDA) to ensure it is usable by visually impaired users.
 (MVP)

 ---